Coderfelly/alx-low_level_programming/0x09-static_libraries/README.md

-Lets learn about sttic libraries
+Here we learn about static libraries, how to create and use them